MelanieCrissey/old-melaniecrissey.com/source/blog/middle.markdown

 My rookie move was uncool and unsustainable.
 Last night I made a copy of my blog and researched better methods.

+And, by _researched_ I mean that I asked [Alan Crissey](https://twitter.com/alancrissey) for his professional opinion.
+He introduced me to Middleman.

 [Middleman](http://middlemanapp.com/) is a Ruby gem / site generator that has a handy extension for [blogging](http://middlemanapp.com/basics/blogging/).
 Unlike real life middlemen, Middleman is neat, helpful, and saves time.
 Now I can easily create new posts from the command line, write them in [markdown](http://whatismarkdown.com/), and list recent articles on my blog page.

 When I installed Middleman, I broke a few things:

-* Without [NavLynx](https://gist.github.com/greypants/3279194), my navigation no longer highlights the current page.
+* Without [NavLynx](https://gist.github.com/greypants/3279194), my navigation no longer highlighted the current page.
+I had to use a differemt helper.
 * Embedded content won't display because markdown doesn't support iframes.

 I also improved some things:

 * Dropped my obsolete Gallery.
 * Simplified stylesheets.
-* Gave my *About* page a makeover.
+* Gave my About page a makeover.
 * Added a favicon. <i class="fa fa-rebel"></i>

 Thus far the trickiest thing about using Middleman was figuring out how to deploy to Heroku (more on that later).